 Weddings and Other Ceremonies

-Visitors can obtain a permit for ceremonies like weddings with a Special Use Application.
+Visitors can obtain a permit for ceremonies like weddings with a Special Use Permit.
 Ceremonies are only allowed at the River Terrace.

 Special and Other Uses

 All parks are part of the community around them, and certain activities can have an impact on park resources.
 These activities often involve access, infrastructure, or research.
 Permitting needs for these activities can be very specific and require close coordination between the permittee and the park.
 Research permits go through the National Park Service Research Permit and Reporting System.
 For any activities concerning access, construction, ground disturbance, or commercial vehicle use, please complete a Special Use Permit Application and contact National Capital Parks-East headquarters at (202) 690-5185.
 For right-of-way permits, including those involving utilities, please contact the National Capital Region right-of-way coordinator.